Laser-wolf51/cloudio/README.md

 Generic - the main events-loop takes part inside a generic automated framework called 'Request Engine', common for both the slave & master programs.

-When receiving a SIGINT signal (^C) - exit 'gracefully', while grdually closing the program's objects using their RAII.
+When receiving a SIGINT signal (^C) - exits 'gracefully', while grdually closing the program objects using their RAII.

 # How to build:
 Requirements: Linux OS, download libconfig.